 Sauerland reluctance: minimalism

-As a game designer, Andreas Mettler follows a clear line that is as simple as it is obvious: Card games must inspire with their concepts.
-Design and presentation are not unimportant, but secondary.
-On the other hand, long explanations of rules are a knockout criterion for Mettler.
-For him, board games don't have to be “epic”, they have to be playful.
+As a game designer, Andreas Mettler follows a clear line that is as simple as it is obvious: card games must inspire through their concepts.
+Design and presentation, while not unimportant, are secondary.
+For Mettler, on the other hand, lengthy rule explanations are a KO criterion.
+For him, parlor games don't have to be "epic", but playfully attractive.
 The game designer from Brilon considers spontaneous gaming experiences to be essential.
-Therefore, it is above all compact card games with few accessories that are the focus of his creative work.
+Therefore, it is primarily compact card games with few accessories that are the focus of his creative work.

 Because Mettler cannot do without the trendy epicness that is currently rampant among game fans, one of his card games deals with precisely that.
 Hero's trip is a card role-playing game for 3 to 5 players, ages 14+, which thematizes classic medieval fantasy - only with cards and the rigorous renunciation of tokens or player boards.

 Played satire, on the other hand, is the title enemy image, where political correctness is an absolute no-go.
-The current card game from his clear portfolio is telepatixwhich is supposed to activate the brain cells of 4 and 8 players.
-The concept behind the “thought experiment” is simple and reminds a little of the question-answer games from adolescence, in which one would have loved to never have given some answers.
+The current card game from his clear portfolio is telepatix, designed to activate the brain cells of 4 and 8 players.
+The concept behind the "thought experiment" is simple and is a bit reminiscent of the question-and-answer games from adolescence, where you would rather never have given some of the answers.